Share YOUR story. Shape OUR city.

 What does a day with the “Mobile Story Cart” look like?

-C21 trains and supports two people to travel with the cart to your location and set it up on-site.
+C21 trains and supports individuals to travel with the cart to your location and set it up on-site.
 The cart comes with stools, laptop whiteboards and audio equipment, and information on additional resources about the topic.
 The Story Cart will be at a given site for 3-4 hours, inviting passers-by to participate.
 It is designed to be in both in- and outdoor locations.

 What is expected of the site partners?